swimmingly/swimmingly.github.io/_pages/other/overview.md

 In fact, a state is a state.
 It can be centralized, as it has been for a long time.
 But a state could also be _distributed_: spread out to the individual level, with no central bodies.
 All it needs is an organizing principle.

 We begin this essay with politics, identifying its natural basis.
 We will examine the problems plaguing centralized states.
-Then will derive the logical solution of distribution and a strategy to apply it in a volatile world.
+Then we will derive the logical solution of distribution and a strategy to apply it in a volatile world.

 ### politics